What is a mask fitter? A soft, flexible and adjustable “frame” that significantly improves the outer seal of a mask.

 Obtaining / Purchasing:

-Interested in purchasing the Badger Seal?
-If so, please fill out our interest form here and we’ll notify you once they are available for purchasing.
+Regardless, please fill out our interest form here and we’ll notify you once other options / updates become available.

 Why type is best for you?
-We are promoting two models: Original and Respirator.
+We are promoting two models: Original and Ear Loop.

 [-] Original: Worn as an add-on over a mask.
 It has a single cord around the back of the head and can be worn comfortably for many hours: